Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Intestinal problems

-The causes of bowel dysfunction are:
+The causes of intestinal dysfunction are:

 1. Fermentation

-2. rotting
+2. Rotting

 3. Gastritis